Madhuri Dixit: Early life and background

-Madhuri Dixit was born on 15 May 1967 into a Marathi Kokanastha Brahmin family in Bombay to Shankar and Snehlata Dixit.
+Madhuri Dixit was born on 15 May 1967 into a Marathi Chitpavan Brahmin family in Bombay to Shankar and Snehlata Dixit.
 She has two elder sisters and an elder brother.
 She kindled an interest in dance at an early age of three, and went on to train in Kathak for eight years; later on becoming a professionally trained Kathak dancer.

 I received a scholarship as a Kathak dancer when I was nine.
 I even remember that it was due to a dance performance that the first time my name had appeared in the paper.
 I was seven or eight years old at that time and had performed at the Guru Purnima festival.
 And there was a journalist who was there and he had written this article saying that 'this little girl stole the show' – something like that.
 I was over the moon.
 So dance gave me a sense of achievement.
 Of worth."

 Dixit received her education at Divine Child High School in Andheri.
 Apart from her studies, she participated in extra-curricular activities, such as dramatics.
 Aspiring to become a microbiologist, Dixit enrolled at the Sathaye college in Vile Parle (Mumbai) where she studied microbiology as one of her subjects in BSc.
 However, six months after she had commenced her course, Dixit decided to discontinue studies and pursue a full-time career in films.